ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 ### 24 Jul 2022
 We went to MBS Singapore Wedding Fair.
 Despite us not planning to sign any packages, we ended up signing the 2nd bridal package that we saw - YC.
 The first bridal package we saw was Taiwanish and quite shady so it was a bit weird.
 We were drawn in and lost to YC's sales aunty and hence signed the package.

+### 31 Jul 2022
+We had our first appointment on 31 Jul 3.30pm at YC.
+Stitch tried on 8 dresses.